werf/werf/docs/pages/reference/deploy_process/working_with_secrets.md

 author: Alexey Igrychev <alexey.igrychev@flant.com>
 ---

-Werf secrets engine is recommended for storing database passwords, files with encryption certificates, etc.
+werf secrets engine is recommended for storing database passwords, files with encryption certificates, etc.

 The idea is that sensitive data must be stored in a repository served by an application and remain independent from any specific server.